software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/product.md

 #### Books

 * Olsen, Dan.
 [The Lean Product Playbook: How to Innovate with Minimum Viable Products and Rapid Customer Feedback.](https://leanproductplaybook.com/) Wiley, 2015.
   * The Lean Product Playbook by Dan Olsen provides a step-by-step framework for developing successful products using lean principles.
 The book focuses on achieving product-market fit, where a product effectively meets customer needs better than alternatives.
-Olsen introduces the Product-Market Fit Pyramid, which includes defining the target customer, identifying their underserved needs, crafting a value proposition, creating an MVP (Minimum Viable Product), and testing it with real users.
+Olsen introduces the Product-Market Fit Pyramid, which includes defining the target customer, identifying their unaddressed needs, crafting a value proposition, creating an MVP (Minimum Viable Product), and testing it with real users.
 A key theme is separating the problem space (understanding customer needs) from the solution space (developing the product), ensuring teams focus on the right issues.
 The book also covers agile development practices and emphasizes iterative testing, customer feedback, and using data and metrics to continuously optimize and refine the product.